Alethio/ethereum-lite-explorer/README.md

 ### Configuration

-The app stores its configurations in a JSON file called `config.json` and for development environment should be `config.dev.json`.
+The application requires a JSON configuration file which is loaded at runtime but with different approaches for `development` vs `production` environments.

-In this file are also defined the plugins that the app is using.
-The location of the config file must be in the root of the project.
+For `development` the config file is called `config.dev.json` located in the root of the repository.
+As for the `production` environment the config file is copied in the `dist` folder and renamed to `config.json`.

+The `dist` is the target folder for the built application that needs to be served by an HTTP server.

 Here are 2 sample config files as starting point.